 Dream of:02 December 1981 "Plastic Elephant"

 I was in a house which reminded me of theHouse in Patriot.
-I wanted to take a bus to the Gallia County Farmhouse and I was trying to find the phone number of the bus station in Chillicothe.
+I wanted to take a bus to the Gallia County Farmhouse (the home of my paternal step-grandfather Clarence and my paternal grandmother Mabel) about 15 kilometers away and I was trying to find the phone number of the bus station in Chillicothe, Ohio so I could obtain the bus information.
 I couldn't remember the number for information, so I simply dialed "0" and the operator came on the line.

-When I asked her the number for the bus station, she couldn't seem to find it, but she told me the bus ticket would cost a little over five dollars.
+When I asked the operator the number for the bus station, she couldn't seem to find it, but she told me the bus ticket would cost a little over five dollars.
 I still wanted the phone number of the bus station because I wanted to find out what time the bus was leaving.
-I thought I would first have to take a bus to Chillicothe and travel from there to Gallipolis.
-Then I would have my step-grandfather Clarenceand my grandmother Mabel come to Gallipolis to fetch me.
+I thought I would first have to take a bus to Chillicothe and travel from Chillicothe to Gallipolis.
+Then I would have Clarence and Mabelcome to Gallipolis to fetch me.

-It was already about 4:30 p.m. and I didn't know whether I would have enough time to get there.
+It was already about 4:30 p.m. and I didn't know whether I would have enough time to reach the bus station.
 The operator seemed to be taking a very long time.
 I must have waited 10 minutes on the phone, but she simply couldn't find the number.
-When I finally asked her if I could call back and talk to another operator, she responded, "Yes".
+When I finally asked her if I could call back and talk to another operator, she responded, "Yes."